How Not to Give Minimalist Gifts for Moms

-“but it’s Christmas so I had to get you SOMETHING”
+“but it’s Mother’s Day so I had to get you SOMETHING”

 How many times has this run through your head?
-Why do we feel obligated to give gifts that no one really wants just because it was on sale and its Christmas?
+Why do we feel obligated to give gifts that no one really wants just because it was on sale and its a holiday?

 This is the very reason, I started this minimalist journey.
 I had received so many clothes and things over the years that seemed to just add to the clutter in my home.
 I went from having to wash 3 loads of laundry to 8, having to clean up 4 big boxes of toys instead of 2, and having to clean hundreds of dishes as opposed to one load.

-So how do you combine Christmas and Minimalism?
+So how do you combine Mother’s Day and Minimalism?
 Give meaningful gifts.
 Give gifts of experience.
 Ask the person what they really want.

 Otherwise, don’t be offended if your gift ends up on the resell page or is donated.

 Minimalism is about living with less.
 It means not being consumed by materialism.
-It means living each day with meaning and embracing the simplicity of life, and those are the gifts that a minimalist would want.
+It means living each day with meaning and embracing the simplicity of life.
+Those are the gifts that a minimalist would want.
 A gift that simplifies their life so that they can spend more time with the ones that mean the most, their family.

 15 Minimalist Gifts for Moms

-I’ve surveyed over 200 moms who consider themselves minimalists to see what they really wanted for Christmas.
+I’ve surveyed over 200 moms who consider themselves minimalists to see what they really wanted.
 Here’s what they had to say.